WalhoutLab/eFPA/5_single-cell_analysis/README.md

 ## Documentation

-For detailed usage instructions, refer to the sc_efpa.py script and the myCobra module documentation.
-A comprehensive tutorial on single-cell analysis will be provided soon.
+For detailed usage instructions, consult the comments in the `sc_efpa.py` script and the docstrings within each function of the `myCobra` module.
+A comprehensive tutorial on single-cell analysis will be available soon.